 “I care about improving Gore Creek a lot more after today.
 I’m excited to go back again and do different activities that relate to what we did.”

 The students are now exploring different watersheds in Eagle County and comparing their results to what we learned in Vail that day.
 They are engineering water filtration systems people could use in their yards to prevent contaminated run-off from entering the watershed.
 This type of impact is exactly what our STEM Program strives for; giving kids a real-world, hands-on experience that inspires them to take action, utilize STEM practices and meet local professionals working in STEM fields.

 It’s not too late to sign your middle school student up for the STEM Leadership Academy which is offered at all four public Middle Schools in Eagle County.
 Visit www.walkingmountains.org/stem to learn more and sign your child up today!

 The Walking Mountains STEM Leadership Academy is generously supported by the Harvey Family Foundation, Women’s Foundation of Colorado, Xcel Energy Foundation and Alpine Bank.

-Amanda Hewitt is the STEM Coordinator at Walking Mountains Science Center and can be reached at firstname.lastname@example.org.
+Amanda Hewitt was the STEM Coordinator at Walking Mountains Science Center.